-I love being amidst the hustle and bustle of the centre of Brixton, but even I’ve got to admit sometimes you crave a little peace and quiet.
+We love being amidst the hustle and bustle of the centre of Brixton, but even we’ve got to admit sometimes you crave a little peace and quiet.

 Luckily, amongst the Brixton things to do is a visit to Brockwell Park, a sprawling 50 acres of green space.

-There are wooded sections, floral beds and wide open expanses: in other words, everything you’d want from a London park.
-As a result, I’ve spent many an hour jogging, picnicking, reading and sun-worshipping in Brockwell.
+There are wooded sections, floral beds and wide-open expanses: in other words, everything you’d want from a London park.
+As a result, we’ve spent many an hour jogging, picnicking, reading and sun-worshipping in Brockwell.

 During the warmer months, popping into the Lido for a quick swim is practically a rite of passage for every Londoner.